 We are working with the NDIS to ensure your funds are allocated correctly during this time.

-For further information visit the NDIA website https://www.ndis.gov.au/
+For information on how the NDIA is responding to support participants, visit the NDIA website https://www.ndis.gov.au/